highlando/20-shu-mor/index.md

 ### Lecture

-Screencast with Introduction of
+Screencast with introduction to math basics and explanations of the 1st exercise sheet.

 ### Exercise I

-Please download and solve the
+Please download and solve the [1st exercise sheet](_exercises/exi.pdf).

  * Hautusz' criteria
  * Equivalence transformations